ARDT Long Put Strategy

 What is a long put on ARDT?

 A long put on ARDT is the long put strategy applied to ARDT (stock).
 The strategy is structurally bearish: A long put buys downside exposure with a fixed maximum loss equal to the premium paid; profit accrues if the underlying closes below the strike minus premium at expiration.
-With ARDT stock trading near $10.18, the strikes shown on this page are snapped to the nearest listed ARDT chain strike and the premiums come straight from the end-of-day bid/ask midpoint.
+With ARDT stock at $11.02 on the most recent close, the strikes shown on this page are snapped to the nearest listed ARDT chain strike and the premiums come straight from that session's bid/ask midpoint.

 How are ARDT long put max profit and max loss calculated?